-In this early 60s change of pace offering from Toho Pictures, mankind is threatened not by some reawakened behemoth from the primordial past, but, instead, a giant rock from outer space.
-Spaceship JX-1, the first manned flight to Saturn, is ordered to change course and intercept Gorath, a rouge star barreling through space and headed for a planet-shattering collision with the earth.
+In this early 60s change of pace offering from Toho Pictures, mankind is threatened not by a reawakened behemoth from the primordial past, but by a giant rock from outer space.
+Spaceship JX-1, the first manned flight to Saturn, is ordered to change course and intercept Gorath, a rouge star barreling through the cosmos and headed for a planet-shattering collision with the earth.

 Outfitted in white coveralls and helmets, the crew of JX-1 look more like contestants in a go-cart race than astronauts, but in Gorath’s bold future of the 1980s, these are the men with the right stuff.
 When the crew is informed they are on what amounts to a suicide mission, they only hesitate a moment before raising their fists in the air and chanting, “Hurrah!
 Hurrah!”

 While their esprit de corps is appreciated, it is also just a bit creepy.